EricRabil/ABVerify.js/README.md

     $("form#myform").ABVerify();

-This will initialize ABVerify.js on that form element.
+This will initialize ABVerify on that form element.
 Now whenever the form is submitted ABVerify will cancel the form if it doesn't meet the requirements.

 ### Setting the requirements

-How does ABVerify.js know what your form requirements are?
+How does ABVerify know what your form requirements are?
 Easy, it uses attributes on the HTML elements of your form.
 We chose these because they can be easily changed with JavaScript and allow you to build forms and visualize them in the easiest way.

 These are the available requirement types: